python/cpython/Doc/library/textwrap.rst

-The :mod:`textwrap` module provides two convenience functions, :func:`wrap` and :func:`fill`, as well as :class:`TextWrapper`, the class that does all the work, and a utility function  :func:`dedent`.
+The :mod:`textwrap` module provides two convenience functions, :func:`wrap` and :func:`fill`, as well as :class:`TextWrapper`, the class that does all the work, and two utility functions, :func:`dedent` and :func:`indent`.
 If you're just wrapping or filling one or two  text strings, the convenience functions should be good enough;
 otherwise,  you should use an instance of :class:`TextWrapper` for efficiency.